-In Mexico and the southwestern United States, the main carrier of the bacteria is the brown dog tick.
+In Mexico and the southwestern United States, the of the bacteria is the brown dog tick.
 In the eastern United States, the bacteria is mainly carried by the American dog tick.
 In the Rocky Mountains area, it’s carried by the Rocky Mountain wood tick.

 The brown dog tick is unusual in that it can live entirely indoors, allowing it to quickly infest a house or kennel.
 This ability can increase the spread of the disease.

 While the tick prefers to feed on dogs, it will also feed on people and other mammals if it has the chance.

 Brown dog tick outbreak in Mexico

 RMSF is responsible for killing more people in North America than any other tick-borne illness.

 In the latest study, researchers from the Universidad Autónoma de Baja California and University of California, Davis reported that the brown dog tick was linked to about 80 deaths from RMSF in the Mexican state of Sonora between 1997 and 2007, as well as recent outbreaks in Arizona.

 The outbreak in the city of Mexicali began in 2008.
 At least 13 people died in one impoverished neighborhood between 2008 and 2009.
 Over 80 percent of local dogs tested positive for R. rickettsii.

 And now, experts think the current outbreak in Mexico may be on the move.